 Oh, the mother of all holy grails in wedding planning starts with the guest list!
 In order to know what type of venue to search for, you must create your guest list first.
 In order to know what type of food budget you have to work within, you must create your guest list first.
 I recommend these helpful tips:

-Practically speaking, the best way to find out if you are a good fit with a potential wedding vendor is by speaking with them (preferably over the phone or through Skype/Facetime at this time) – but you can also learn a lot about how a wedding vendor operates by checking out the reviews past clients have shared.
+Practically speaking, the best way to find out if you are a good fit with a potential wedding vendor is by speaking with them.
+But, you can also learn a lot about how a wedding vendor operates by checking out the reviews past clients have shared.

 Don’t just stick to The Knot or WeddingWire – did you know Google offers business pages for clients to post reviews?
-You can also do a little digging, and reach out to past clients of the vendor to ask specific questions.
+Also, pay attention to how the vendors respond to reviews, both good and bad, to get a taste for their communication style and customer service.

-When it comes to wedding planning and finding things to do while engaged, there are still many options while self-isolating or practicing social distancing.
-Think outside the box and keep in mind that although you may not see it, each of us is struggling with this is a different way!
+When it comes to wedding planning and finding things to do while engaged, there are still many options.
+Don’t be afraid to think outside the box and celebrate in a way that feels meaningful to you!

 If you have anything fun you’d like to add to this list – message me over on Instagram and we can help encourage other couples together!